chevereto/docker/docs/BUILDING.md

 # Build

+Image building is **recommended** for Chevereto **paid edition**.
+If this is not an option, you can run the free edition and manage application upgrades within the application itself.
+Refer to [PURE-DOCKER](./PURE-DOCKER.md#run-free-edition-with-application-upgrade) to learn how.

 ## Make image

 This command creates the Docker image for Chevereto by downloading the software at `./chevereto` and then build from [Dockerfile](../Dockerfile).
 It will generate multiple semantic version tags `4.2.0`, `4.2` and `4`.